Mohamed176b/SimpleDo/README.md

    ```

 3. **Set Up Firebase**:
-   - Create a new project in [Firebase Console](https://console.firebase.google.com/).
+   - Create a Firebase project in [Firebase Console](https://console.firebase.google.com/).
-   - Enable **Authentication** and select Google Sign-In.
+   - Enable **Authentication** and configure Google Sign-In.
    - Enable **Firestore** as the database.
-   - Add a web app to your Firebase project to obtain the API key.
+   - Register a web app in Firebase and obtain API credentials.
-   - Create a `.env` file in the project root and add the API key as follows:
+   - Create a `.env` file in the project root and add the Firebase API key:
      ```env
      REACT_APP_FIREBASE_API_KEY=your-api-key
      ```